Your cart is empty

 Spirulina and chlorella are special types of blue-green algae with profound benefits that have been studied more extensively.
 Including spirulina or chlorella in the diet has been shown to reduce oxidative stress-related diseases, which includes neurodegenerative, cardiovascular, immune, and metabolic diseases (de la Jara et al., 2018).
 Daily Spirulina intake is also proven for weight loss.
 A study conducted in Poland observed a 5kg (11lb) reduction in body weight after 3 months of Spirulina supplementation (Miczke et al., 2016).
 Aiding reduced cardiovascular risk, supplementation has also been observed to reduce triglycerides, the best single marker of cardiovascular health, by almost 50 mg/dl (Ramamoorthy, A., & Premakumari, 1996).
 Algae works to suppress appetite and alter lipid metabolism in the liver, enhancing weight loss and cardiovascular health.

-There are 7 great sources of fruits and vegetable reds in Field of Greens.
+There are several sources of fruits and vegetable reds in Field of Greens.
 These are excellent sources of carotenoids and anthocyanins to support healthy blood pressure, vision, and cognitive function.
 Two of these are frequently supplemented in isolation to improve endurance performance and recovery.

 Beets contain both nitrates and betalains which are proven ergogenic aids.
 Nitrates improve efficiency of exercise by reducing the energy and oxygen cost of muscle contractions.
 This improves muscle power output, endurance, strength, fatigue resistance, and blood flow (Senefeld et al., 2020).
 Betalains work similarly, and they have improved running speed by over 3% leading to a 2.9% faster time to complete a 10km race (Montenegro et al., 2017).

-The Field of Greens Organic Metabolic blend contains 4 herbs that help manage inflammation, gastrointestinal stress, metabolism, and joint health.
-Turmeric and green tea are 2 of some of the most renowned herbs in the game.
+The Field of Greens Organic Metabolic blend contains herbs that help manage inflammation, gastrointestinal stress, metabolism, and joint health.
+Turmeric and matcha tea are amoung the most renowned herbs in the game.

 References